 If you need to establish residency in California, you will need to complete at least three of the requirements before September of the year you start at HSU, so you will want to start the processes as soon as possible.
 Learn more here.

-Advance to Candidacy/Apply for Graduation
+Advance to Candidacy and Graduation